ilhamtubagus/hackerrank-solutions/README.md

 # hackerrank-solutions
-Hackerrank solutions implemented with c++ and go
+Hackerrank solutions implemented with Python and Go